joemore/aws-serverless-photo-uploader/README.md

 This works in conjunction with the NextJS Front end website  - you can find the backend code here [Frontend Repo](https://github.com/joemore/aws-serverless-photo-uploader-frontend-nextjs)

+## Prerequisites

+1. Run `npm install -g serverless` to install the serverless framework
+1. Run `yarn install` to install the dependencies

 ## Photo Uploader Backend

 Repo: [github.com/joemore/aws-serverless-photo-uploader](https://github.com/joemore/aws-serverless-photo-uploader)